MarvenGarsalli/Train-Traffic-Simulation/ReadMe.txt

 #        +-------------------------------------+
 For Linux Platform:
 Need to handle the Hidden char Because Linux add a char at the end of each line.
+*)The Third Part need to be carried out

 #        +-------------------------------------+